Handbook

 ZERO TOLERANCE OFFENSES

-In accordance with state law, and to ensure a safe and secure learning environment, the following offenses shall not be tolerated:
+In order to ensure a safe and secure learning environment, the following offenses shall not be tolerated:

-Bringing or possessing a firearm on school property;
+1. Bringing to school or being in unauthorized possession of a firearm on school property;

 Attendance Policy